magmukendi/my100daysOfCode.v.2/README.md

 ### **Thoughts**:

 ## Day 14/100 June 19th 2022:

 ### **Today's Progress**:
+I just watched "React Conf 2018".
+About how to use React Hooks and, thanks to Danm I got to better understand how they works.
+I also spend some hour watching React interviews.

 ### **Thoughts**:

+It was kind of refreshins to see that, I am not that bad when Dan could not center a Div.

 ## Day 13/100 June 18th 2022:
 ### **Today's Progress**: